rodrigo-delgado/hugo-cms/site/content/products/_index.md

         local communities.
 Check our post or contact us directly for current availability.
     - image: /img/illustrations-coffee-gear.svg
-      text: >
+      text: >+
         We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our  seekom

     - image: /img/illustrations-tutorials.svg
       text: >
         Love a great cup of coffee, but never knew how to make one?
 Bought a